 Hence, HIPAA.
 The Act, among other things, prescribes a clear set of requirements to the software and technologies used in health data management.
 Meeting these requirements makes the service HIPAA-compliant and, therefore, allowed for use in healthcare applications.

 Video conferencing is increasingly widely used in telemedicine as a convenient way of doctor-patient communication.
 Via video calls, doctors can carry out remote examinations of patients or perform regular checkups of chronic patients without having them spend time visiting the clinic.
-Both patients and doctors find using video conferences in healthcare very convenient, and the telemedicine market shows steady growth in recent years.
+Both patients and doctors find using video conferences in healthcare very convenient, and the telemedicine market shows steady growth

 In 2020, telemedicine received a tremendous boost due to the Covid-19 pandemic.
 The necessity of social distancing and isolation combined with exponential growth of people needing medical assistance made telemedicine effectively the optimal solution.
 The authorities were even forced to relax HIPAA restrictions in an effort to satisfy the demand for online technologies in healthcare.